24 Jul Masks and Modest Clothing

 There are many important similarities that I’ll unpack here:

-- Both types of clothing claim to make a far-fetched impact on health.
+PARALLEL #1: Masks and modesty both claim to make a far-fetched impact on health.

-There is a poster that goes up in Hasidic Williamsburg every fall.
+Modesty: There is a poster that goes up in Hasidic Williamsburg every fall.
 I’ve read it to countless of my tour groups.

 *Update: The posters are up again.
 Here is this year’s iteration: